Our RAL colour chart for windows, doors and conservatories

 What are the colour choices if I live in a conservation area?

-Although period properties and conservation areas have most restricted building regulations, homeowners can still benefit from installing new windows, doors and conservatories in their favourite colours.
+Although period properties and conservation areas have the most restricted building regulations, homeowners can still benefit from installing new windows, doors and conservatories in their favourite colours.
 Take a look at the subdued shades that will allow you to add some colour to your home without disrupting its heritage appearance.
 Additionally, any of our wood effect finishes are commonly chosen by homeowners of such homes.
 On the other hand, we can use our Kolorbound matching system, to exactly replicate any existing features of your home.

 If you’re unsure about the colour options available to you, get in contact with one of our experts who can advise on your individual requirements.

 Are you able to match my existing windows and doors?

 Yes, we can use our extensive swatch chart to find the exact colour of your current windows and doors.
 This will ensure a seamless appearance on the outside and inside of your home.
 If they aren’t one of the 150+ RAL colours, our advanced Kolorbond system means that we can combine colours together to attain your specific requests.